 Apollo 7 made the first flight to Earth orbit; Apollo 8 made the first orbit of the moon.
 Apollos 8 and 10 tested various components while orbiting the moon and returned photography of the lunar surface.
 Apollos 9 and 10 tested the lunar module.
 Apollo 11 landed men on the moon July 20, 1969.
 The last mission was Apollo 17, Dec.
 7 to 19, 1972.

 The six missions that landed on the moon returned a wealth of scientific data and 842 pounds (382 kilograms) of lunar samples.
-Experiments included soil mechanics, meteoroids, seismic, heat flow, lunar ranging, magnetic fields and solar wind experiments.
+Experiment types included soil mechanics, meteoroids, seismic, heat flow, lunar ranging, magnetic fields and solar wind.

 The program began after Russia successfully sent Sputnik, the Earth's first artificial satellite, into orbit on Oct.
 4, 1957, and the Western world scurried into a competitive frenzy.